 I’m not talking about wanting something because it’s high status.
 Nor am I suggesting coveting things because others will be envious.
 Nor because they’re expensive, large or flashy.
 That often reflects personal weakness and a poor self image.

 Once someone called me an elitist.
 And I wondered “what’s wrong with that?”
 I interpreted that to mean that I wanted “the best”.
-Now who wouldn’t want to hand around with “the best”.
+Now who wouldn’t want to hang around with people who they determined were “the best”.
 Unless they were phonies or folks with oversize egos.
 Or who wouldn’t want to do “the best”?
 So I ignored that comment.

 Of course, budget was initially an issue.
 But that just meant that I’d do less of the costly things.